nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

     2. In `./data/` directory, open `duke.txt` and try corrupting the records by e.g., removing the first pipe symbol from the first row.
 Save the changes to the file.
     3. Re-launch the application.<br>
-       **Expected:** The data file will not be loaded into the application, and user will be prompted that the file
+       **Expected:** The data file will not be loaded into the application, and user will be prompted that the file.